adrian-stoica/pythmeter/README.md

 ## Description
-A siple script that post the readings of DHT11 sensor to a mysql database using PHP
+A siple script that post the readings of DHT11 sensor to a mysql database using PHP.